AlexGa/Phylostratigraphy/README.md

 ==================

 This project builds up a pipeline for phylostratigraphy.
-It uses BLAST to trace the evolutionary origins based on the curated  non-redundant database of NCBI.
-The pipeline also implements parsers for BLAST output and an interface to MonetDB for further analysis.
+It uses BLAST to trace the evolutionary origins based on the curated  non-redundant database of <a href="http://www.ncbi.nlm.nih.gov/">NCBI</a>.
+The pipeline also implements parsers for BLAST output and an interface to <a href="http://www.monetdb.com/">MonetDB</a> for further analysis.